LuccaWang1/PetPlanner/README.md

 ### 2. Add a Pet

-![Image of the add a pet form: species](/static/images/Readme_Markdown/add_pet_species.png) _Conditional rendering and mapping on the breed `select options` in React are based on the species field_
+![Image of the add a pet form: species](/static/images/Readme_Markdown/add_pet_species.png) _This is the Add A Pet React Bootstrap modal form.
+The user selects the `Species` of their pet from the dropdown menu._

 <br>

-![Image of the add a pet form: breeds](/static/images/Readme_Markdown/add_pet_breeds.png) _The Add A Pet React Bootstrap modal form with the breed dropdown menu_
+![Image of the add a pet form: breeds](/static/images/Readme_Markdown/add_pet_breeds.png) _Conditional rendering and mapping on the `Breed` `select options` are based on the species field._

 * After creating an account, a user can add a pet to their account.
 <br>